SackeyDavid/cursor-eod-mcp/README.md

 - Tokens stay on your machine; never commit them.

 ## Troubleshooting
-- Nothing posts: invite the bot/user to the channel (ie. /invite @EOD Bot); double-check tokens; restart Cursor.
+- Nothing posts: invite the bot/user to the channel (ie. for bot type /invite @EOD Bot); double-check tokens; restart your IDE.
 - `invalid_auth`: token typo or wrong type (must start with `xoxb-` or `xoxp-/xoxs-`).
 - “No channel specified”: set `SLACK_DEFAULT_CHANNEL` or run `set_default_channel`.
+- **VS Code**: Make sure GitHub Copilot is enabled and the MCP server appears in the Copilot Chat tools list.
+Check the MCP output log if the server isn't starting.